tjautio/datasciencecoursera/java_notes.md

 int rivit = 2;
 int sarakkeet = 3;
 int[][] kaksiulotteinenTaulukko = new int[rivit][sarakkeet];
+* Tables can contain any type of objects

 ### static
 * static methods are linked to a class